Bloomberg Terminal

 WRDS

-Wharton Research Data Services (WRDS) is a data research service for business schools provided by Wharton at UPenn.
+Wharton Research Data Services (WRDS) is a data research service for business schools maintained by Wharton at UPenn.
 WRDS provides access to Compustat, CRSP, and other business research databases to which we're subscribed.

-To register for a WRDS account, use your stevens.edu email address at the WRDS registration webpage: https://wrds-www.wharton.upenn.edu/register/
+To register for a WRDS account, use your stevens.edu email address at the WRDS registration page.

 Please allow 1-3 business days for approval.
 If there are any issues with your account's approval, one of Stevens' WRDS admins will contact you.

-If you already have a WRDS account, log in here: https://wrds-www.wharton.upenn.edu/login/
+If you already have a WRDS account, you can log in and see available datasets on the WRDS homepage.

 S&P Capital IQ